Virgo Season Reminds Us There's Magic In The Mundane

-After a big, boisterous, main-character-sydrome filled Leo season, the sun is moving on from the sign of the lion and heading into chiller, more put-together territory.
-On August 24, the sun will enter the sign of the maiden, and Virgo season will commence.
-From now until September 22, we'll be more focused on working to the best of our abilities than wowing others.
+After a big, boisterous, main-character-syndrome filled Leo season, the sun is moving on from the sign of the lion and heading into chiller, more put-together territory.
+On 24th August, the sun will enter the sign of the maiden, and Virgo season will commence.
+From now until 22nd September, we'll be more focused on working to the best of our abilities than wowing others.

 If all the world was a stage during Leo season, the show is now over — and it's time to clean up.
 "As an earth sign ruled by Mercury, Virgo’s main concern is to ground us and bring us back to reality after the furor of Leo season," says Narayana Montúfar, senior astrologer for Astrology.com and author of Moon Signs: Unlock Your Inner Luminary Power.
 "If summer fun derailed us in any aspect of our lives, Virgo’s practical and diligent approach to life can help us get back in shape in no time."
 After a fun-filled July and August, it's time to settle back down.